A2A Long Reads | 7.30.17

 Welcome to another A2A Long Reads, a weekly roundup of the most in-depth and thought-provoking longform journalism pieces (according to me, of course).
+This week’s long reads are courtesy of POLITICO, The New Yorker, The Oregonian, The Seattle Times and Wired UK.

 How the Cleveland Clinic grows healthier while its neighbors stay sick